-NABP is the independent, international, and impartial association that assists its member boards and jurisdictions in developing, implementing, and enforcing uniform standards for the purpose of protecting the public health.
+NABP is the independent, international, and impartial association that assists its member boards and jurisdictions for the purpose of protecting the public health.

 As NABP’s governing body, the three officers, eight members, and chairperson who comprise the Executive Committee volunteer their time and expertise to implement policy and oversee the Association’s programs and activities.
 Officers and members are elected by the Association’s membership during the NABP Annual Meeting.
 The executive director serves as the secretary of the Executive Committee and is appointed by the Executive Committee.

 NABP represents the state boards of pharmacy in all 50 United States, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, Australia, eight Canadian Provinces, and New Zealand.
 These states and jurisdictions comprise the eight districts from which representative members of the NABP Executive Committee are elected.